neu-se/CS4530-Spring-2025/Activities/Module14 Activity.md

 This repository will be private, and visible only to your team and the course staff.
 After the semester ends, you are welcome to make it public - you have complete administrative control of the repository.

+#### Common Errors

+1. If you run into the error "The 'neu-cs4530' organization has enabled or enforced SAML SSO." with a 403 response when attempting to clone the project repo, follow [these instructions](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on#:~:text=In%20the%20upper,click%20Authorize.) to configure SSO for your SSH key.

-If you run into the error "refusing to allow an OAuth App to create or update workflow" when trying to push to GitHub, the fix is to update your saved authentication credentials for GitHub.
+2. If you run into the error "refusing to allow an OAuth App to create or update workflow" when trying to push to GitHub, the fix is to update your saved authentication credentials for GitHub.
 For instance, you can follow [these instructions](https://docs.github.com/en/github/using-git/updating-credentials-from-the-macos-keychain) to update your credentials in the MacOS Keychain.
 If all else fails, you can connect to GitHub with [SSH instead of HTTPS](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), which will also solve this problem.
 This error seems to only occur when pushing a change to the GitHub Actions configuration file, so you could also side-step the problem by having a team mate push this change to GitHub instead (who may not run into this issue).

 ### MongoDB Account